How We Plan Execution

 The full sprint plan is shared with the client before work begins.
 Not a summary — the actual ticket-by-ticket breakdown with scope, dependencies, and acceptance criteria.
 Clients can see exactly what they are buying and track progress in real time.

 We publish our own internal sprint plans in the same format.
 This page exists because we believe that showing how you work is as important as showing what you deliver.
-Process is product.
+How you execute is the proof.

 Quality Principles